arioux/XL-Parser/ReadMe.txt

 -------

 For database:
-- GeoIP Database comes from Maxmind.
-Link for the database is http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz.
+- This product includes GeoLite2 data created by MaxMind, available from https://www.maxmind.com.
 - OUI Database comes from the IEEE Standards Association.
 Link for the database is http://standards-oui.ieee.org/oui.txt.
 - The Public Suffix List come from https://publicsuffix.org.
 Link to the database is https://publicsuffix.org/list/public_suffix_list.dat.